 In simple terms, bail allows an accused person to be free while their legal matter proceeds through the criminal justice system.
-If a person is not granted bail, they will remain in prison until their criminal law matter ends.
+If a person is not granted bail, they will remain in prison until their criminal law matter concludes.
 This could potentially mean that a person who is later found to be innocent, nonetheless, spends time in prison.

-It could also mean that a person, who is ultimately not given a prison sentence or a shorter term of imprisonment, nonetheless spends time in prison that they shouldn’t have.
+It could also mean that a person, who is ultimately not given a prison sentence or a shorter term of imprisonment, spends time in prison that they shouldn’t have.

 If a person does spend time in prison unnecessarily, there is usually no compensation available to them.
-It usually just means: tough luck.
 Therefore, getting bail is extremely important.

 Who needs bail?

 Not every person who is charged with a criminal offence will need to be given bail.
 Whether a person requires bail will depend on how the police begin the criminal proceedings against them.
 An accused person will only require bail if they are arrested.

-Arrest is not always necessary so that a person can be charged.
+An arrest is not always necessary to charge a person.
 Therefore, not every person who is charged is arrested.
-In fact, the Police are only able to arrest a person in a limited number of circumstances pursuant to Section 99 of Law Enforcement (Powers and Responsibilities) Act 2002 (NSW).
+In fact, the police are only able to arrest a person in a limited number of circumstances pursuant to Section 99 of Law Enforcement (Powers and Responsibilities) Act 2002 (NSW).

 Who grants bail?

 A person can be given bail in a number of different ways.
 In chronological order, bail may be granted by the following “bail authorities”:

 When a person is arrested, they have to be taken to the nearest police station and entered into custody.
-Every police station has an officer known as a “Custody Sergeant”.
-The Custody Sergeant is the police officer who is responsible for dealing with persons who have been arrested.
+Every police station has an officer known as a “Custody Sergeant”, who is responsible for dealing with persons who have been arrested.